-Below is an excerpt of a piece of my creative non-fiction, first published in the fantastic Tincture Journal.
-You can purchase the full text here.
+Below is an excerpt from a piece of my creative non-fiction, first published in the fantastic Tincture Journal, and subsequently shortlisted for the Woollahra Library Digital Literature Award.
+You can read the full text here.

 Terrain: An Exploration in Two Parts